Mews house

 Auction Details

-The sale of this property will take place on the stated date by way of Auction Event and is being sold under an Unconditional sale type.
+The sale of this property will take place on the stated date by way of Live streamed auction and is being sold under the Unconditional sale type.

-Binding contracts of sale will be exchanged at the point of sale.
+Binding contracts will be exchanged at the point of sale.

-All sales are subject to SDL Property Auctions Buyers Terms.
-Properties located in Scotland will be subject to applicable Scottish law.
+All sales are subject to our Common Auction Conditions and Bidder Terms.
+Properties located in Scotland and Northern Ireland will be subject to applicable local laws.

 Auction Deposit and Fees